 fitting in

 Rip applications.
-A universally useful effect that
+It's a universally strong effect

 Feral Hero Talent Updates in Midnight